 Be prepared to answer questions about when and where the wedding took place, who attended, what the ceremony and reception were like, and where you went on your honeymoon.

-Green Card Marriage Interview Questions About Where You Now Live
+Green Card Through Marriage Interview Questions About Where You Now Live

 - Where do you live now?